stephenfmann/Untitled-Shannon-information-paper/plan_v3_structure.md

 ## The second argument for not-P: Ubiquitous information

 [Text that already exists; heavily edited]

+1. There are many meanings of `Shannon information'
+1. It is not possible to distinguish signals and cues just by measuring mutual information
+1. What the 2 claim does not imply: that there is some distinct thing semantic info such that "S carries Shannon info" and "S carries semantic info" are logically (or even merely evidentially) distinct.
+1. Communication theory has heaps more tools than just mutual information
+1. Mutual information is a function of a joint proabability distribution.
+It's a relation between collections of things.
+Semantic information is a relation between tokens.

+...[more here]...

 ### The second argument for not-P fails